-LTC of family will be admitted under Rule 177 (B) TR, if otherwise admissible and title of LTC of the officer will lapse.
-His title for additional LTC to visit SPR/Home town will remain intact.
+LTC of family will be admitted under Rule 177 (B) TR, if otherwise admissible and title of LTC of the Officer will lapse.
+His title for additional warrant on LTC to visit SPR/Home town will remain intact

 Yes, except the year in which LTC under 177(B) availed.

 In fact you made a mistake by not mentioning this last portion of your journey in your claim itself.
 Even though you could not claim or get anything for this last portion of your journey, you should have shown this journey clearly in your contingent bill.
-For LTC you should now resubmit your claim with the clarification.
+For LTC you should now resubmit your claim showing journey details up to home town with the clarification.